villekf/OMEGA-doc/docs/source/usage.rst

 ``options.dPitchY`` in the column direction. ``options.sourceToDetector`` is the source-to-detector distance. ``options.sourceToCRot`` is the source-to-center-of-rotation distance.

 The transaxial FOV is defined by ``options.FOVa_x`` for the vertical/row size and ``options.FOVa_y`` for the horizontal/column. ``options.FOVa_y`` can be omitted, but ``options.FOVa_x`` has to be input!
-Axial FOV is defined with ``options.axial_fov`` and has to be input, even if you have only one column/row!
+Axial FOV is defined with ``options.axial_fov`` and has to be input, even if you have only one slice (2D case)!

 To input the source-detector geometry, there are multiple ways to achieve that.
 One is to let OMEGA handle as much as possible.
 If the source and detector are not shifted at all, then only the projection angles are needed: ``options.angles`` in either degrees or radians.
 You can move the source in the row direction with ``options.sourceOffsetRow`` and in the column direction with ``options.sourceOffsetCol``.
 For the detector, the same is possible with ``options.detOffsetRow`` and